BYU-Racing/car_software/WiringHarnessNotes.md

   - Along with 5V, goes to 7 segment display
 - Pins 14-19
   - Pins to control RGBs
+- Need to add output digital pin for the horn

 #### Necessary Plugs